DeFiCh/defichain.com/content/white-paper/white-paper.en-US.md

 <div className="mt-6 font-bold font-sans text-xl md:mt-8 lg:mt-12 lg:text-2xl">This Document is not a Prospectus</div>

 <div className="mt-4 text-dark-800 ">This document does not constitute nor imply a prospectus of any sort.
 No wording contained herein should be construed as a solicitation for investment.
 Accordingly, this whitepaper does not pertain in any way to an offering of securities in any jurisdiction worldwide whatsoever.
-Rather, this whitepaper constitutes a technical description of the functionality of the Cake products and the development and distribution of DeFiChain.
+Rather, this whitepaper constitutes a technical description of the functionality of the products and the development and distribution of DeFiChain.
 </div>

 <div className="mt-6 font-bold font-sans text-xl md:mt-8 lg:mt-12 lg:text-2xl">